Swaggadan/zilminer-hiveos/README.md

 To start zilliqa mining with your HiveOS please do the following:

-A : Download this zil-miner-hive.sh script and put it somewhere accessible for your rig so you can access it later for download, for example https://www.yourwebsiteordropbox.com/zil-miner-hive.sh
+A : Download riginstall.sh script and put it somewhere accessible for your rig so you can access it later for download, for example https://www.yourwebsiteordropbox.com/riginstall.sh

-B : Edit the script and put your wallet address in it after wallet=
+B : Download zil-miner-hive.sh, edit the wallet= line and put your zilliqawallet address there.

-C :